CrownKira/fact-checker/README.md

    ```

 3. **Check Outputs:**
-   Navigate to the `outputs` directory to access corrected text files and CSV outputs.# fact-checker
+   Navigate to the `predicted_output` directory to access predicted label files and CSV outputs.